OctopusDeploy/blog/blog/2021-06/june-community-update/index.md

 description: See all the latest updates from the Octopus community in June 2021
 author: derek.campbell@octopus.com
 visibility: public
-published: 2021-06-15-1400
+published: 2021-06-28-1400
 metaImage: blogimage-community-youtube-2021.png
 bannerImage: blogimage-community-youtube-2021.png
 tags:
  - Community
 ---

 ![Community Image](blogimage-community-youtube-2021.png)

-I've recently moved into a Community Director role here at Octopus Deploy HQ and as part of my role, I am hoping to engage the community better as our Community is essential, and in this blog, we cover Community updates over the last month and share them with you.
+I've recently moved into a Community Director role at Octopus Deploy HQ, and as part of my role, I want to engage the Community as our Community is essential.
+In this blog, I'll cover Community updates over the last month and share them with you, and this is the first monthly blog wrapping up our community activities over the past six weeks.

 ## Webinars

-In this section, I'll list out the most recent webinars that were delivered.
+In this section, I'll list out the most recent Octopus webinars.

-### Delivering Database DevOps with Liquibase and Octopus Deploy

-Most organizations have some form of automation to deliver their applications.
-We often see the Database lags behind and requires manual deployments to Production.
-In this webinar, Shawn Sesna, a Solutions Architect at Octopus Deploy, and Senior Solutions Architect Mike Olivas from Liquibase, talk and demo:

-- What is Liquibase and Octopus Deploy?
-- How to create a MongoDB and deploy it
-- How to take a code change from commit to Pull Request and then to Dev, Test, and Production.

-<iframe width="560" height="315" src="https://www.youtube.com/embed/1nrxnF4LxGw" frameborder="0" allowfullscreen></iframe>

 ### Accelerating your Azure DevOps Pipeline and Azure Platform as a Service with Octopus Deploy